Chicken keeping: come for the eggs, stay for the chaos.

 Step one in chicken keeping is housing.
 Chickens need a safe place to sleep, lay eggs, and plan their next great escape.
 You can spend thousands on a Pinterest-worthy “she-shed” coop, or hammer something together out of scrap lumber and prayers.
 Either way, the chickens don’t care.

 Here’s the rule of thumb: if you think it’s secure, a raccoon thinks it’s a puzzle box.
 I’ve seen raccoons break into coops with the persistence of jewel thieves.
-Ventilation is a must, but don’t confuse that with turning the coop into a wind tunnel.
-A little draft and you’ve got feathered popsicles.
+Ventilation is a must—but don’t confuse that with turning the coop into a wind tunnel, or you’ll have feathered popsicles.

-Size matters, too.
-Plan for 3–5 square feet of coop space per bird, plus at least 10 square feet per bird in an outdoor run.
-Cramming too many chickens in a small coop leads to fights, mess, and a smell strong enough to knock you off your boots.
+Size matters.
+Plan for 3–5 square feet of coop space per bird, plus 10 square feet per bird in an outdoor run.
+Cramming too many chickens in a small space leads to fights, filth, and a smell strong enough to knock you off your boots.

 Don’t forget the furniture: